 engineers began making roads across the desert.
 This was really handy for finding our way around, but when it rained, the roads became ditches full of water.
 The traffic going through it stirred up the sand, and kept it in suspension.
 This got up into the brakes and ate the brake pads alive.

-memory serves, a few of us who knew how to replace them pitched in and helped, even if it was just jacking up a Humvee and yanking the tire off for them.
+A few of us who knew how to work on a vehicle pitched in and helped, even if it was just jacking up a Humvee and yanking the tire off for them.

 I suppose things have changed with cellphones and email out in the field, but we lived for mail call.
 What was really interesting was how it ran.
 It wasn’t uncommon to get a letter mailed say January 15th before getting one mailed January 2nd.
 So sometimes you got a letter

-It brought not only news, but pictures, magazines (reading material was at a premium), and often times, goodies.
+It brought not only news from home, but pictures, magazines (reading material was at a premium), and often times, goodies.

 Arnold was descended from a long line of military types.
 His great grandfather was General ‘Hap’ Arnold, the Father of SAC.
 It’s safe to say that generals and colonels are a dime a dozen in his family.

 He’d just gotten a small package from home.
 Inside were 10 wax bottles.
 They resembled the wax candies we got as kids that were filled with Kool-Aid.
 Only this wasn’t Kool-Aid.
-They were filled with different kinds of wine, etc. He offered me one, I took it, and when I drank from it, discovered it was filled with peach brandy.
+They were filled with different kinds of wine.
+He offered me one and when I drank from it, I discovered it was filled with peach brandy.
+And not just any cheap brandy, but some of the finest I’ve ever tasted.
 It was one of the biggest surprises of the war.
 Somehow drinking something we weren’t allowed felt good!
 A little rebellion is a good thing now and again.

 Enough can’t be said about the great folks who supported us over there.
-At least once or twice a week, each of us got a box, and it would have stuff like candy bars, notes, books, magazines and so on stuffed into them.
-Sometimes they were things we really needed (toothpaste for instance).
+At least once or twice a week, each of us got a box with candy bars, notes, books, magazines and so on stuffed into them.
+Sometimes there were things we really needed (toothpaste for instance).